 2. Glen Helen to Kings Canyon

 This leg of the journey is about twice as long as the first one.
-Leave Glen Helen early in the morning to allow some time to visit Finke Gorge National Park along the way — it’s just two hours from Glen Helen.
+Leave Glen Helen early in the morning to visit Finke Gorge National Park, which is just two hours from Glen Helen.

-Kings Canyon, located in Watarrka National Park, is a spot you’ll want to spend more time exploring.
+Kings Canyon, located in Watarrka National Park, is a spot to explore more.
 Hiking trails will take you deep into the lush Garden of Eden at the base of the canyon or on a challenging 4-hour trek around the canyon rim.
 This is also the best place to take a walking tour guided by an Aboriginal elder.

 Read More: Best Tourist Destinations in the World